 Not all felonies carry mandatory jail time.
 Many property-related crimes, such as felony larceny, embezzlement and obtaining property by false pretenses are low-level class H or class I felonies for which a defendant can receive probation.
 Certain drug offenses, such as possession or small sales of controlled substances, are also considered low-level felonies.
 Often, a probationary sentence for these offenses carries special conditions such as house arrest, jail weekends, community service or substance abuse counseling.

 Some mid-level felonies also carry the possibility of intensive probation, depending on the defendant’s criminal record.
 Examples of mid-level class E, class F, or class G felony offenses include violent assaults, involuntary manslaughter, habitual driving while impaired, common law robbery, and some sexual assaults.
 However, a conviction for a mid-level felony offense could result in a lengthy prison sentence, and some drug trafficking crimes carry mandatory minimum jail sentences.

 High-level class A, class B1 or B2, class C, and class D felonies include violent crimes such as arson, burglary, armed robbery, voluntary manslaughter and murder.
 Many of the highest-level felonies involve sexual violence, such as statutory or forcible rape.
 Certain drug trafficking offenses are also considered high-level felonies and carry very high mandatory minimum sentences.
-Conviction of a high-level felony could result in decades in prison or, in a case of first-degree murder, a sentence of life in prison or death by lethal injection.
+Conviction of a high-level felony could result in decades in prison or, in a case of first-degree murder, a sentence of life in prison or the death penalty.

 Free Consultation — Contact A Lawyer